Frequently Asked Questions

 Q: Does my child(ren) need to practice their music before camp starts?

 A: Yes!
 One of the unique features of Cadenza is its focus on children playing together, both in orchestras and in chamber groups.
-So while we don't expect kids to arrive with solo repertoire prepared, we do expect them to have learned and practiced their chamber and orchestra pieces before the start of camp.
+If the students have received music ahead of time, we expect that they practice it and are very familiar with the music before the camp week starts.

 Q: Will my child be playing at a recital/concert?